ZhuangLab/storm-analysis/storm_analysis/multi_plane/README.txt

 5. Create 2x up-sampled average z stacks using for each plane using multi_plane/psf_zstack.py.
 This will also correct for pixel-wise differences in gain and offset.
+AOI size ~12.

 6. Create z offsets file text file, possibly using spliner/offset_to_z.py.